moleculerjs/moleculer-channels/README.md

                             if (!err) return null;

                             return {
-                                // Encode to base64 to because of special characters.
+                                // Encode to base64 because of special characters.
 For example, NATS JetStream does not support \n or \r in headers
                                 ...(err.message
                                     ? { [HEADER_ERROR_MESSAGE]: toBase64(err.message) }
                                     : {}),